A secret little trick for achieving big goals

 3. Have a ten-year time horizon.

 Last but not least, it’s critical that you have a ten-year time horizon.
-Yearly resolutions are the furthest most people think, but as Oliver DeMille once told me,
+Yearly resolutions are the furthest most people think, but as a mentor once told me,

 “People far overestimate what they can accomplish in a year, and far underestimate what they can accomplish in ten years.”